wouterbulten/wouterbulten.github.io/_posts/2015-02-11-hello-world.markdown

 ---
 layout: post
-title:  "Hello World!"
+title:  "Hello, World!"
 date:   2015-02-11 18:06
 categories: blog
-tags: featured
+tags:
-image: /assets/article_images/2014-08-29-welcome-to-jekyll/desktop.jpg
 ---

 Hello, this is the start of this blog!
+There is nothing more to see here than the following, mandatory, statement:

+> Hello, World!